Jammie224/Project-Presentation-2-Artificial-Intelligence-Current-Event-Topics/media-assets/VO-script.md

 Moving on to how AI affects Warfare & Security

-Over 30 countries are developing or deploying some form of autonomous weapon system, and the obvious major concern is that these “human-out-of-the-loop” weapons could make lethal decisions without a second opinion!
+Over 30 countries are using some form of autonomous weapon system, and the obvious major concern here is that these “human-out-of-the-loop” weapons could make lethal decisions without a second opinion!

-AI is also used for Mass Surveillance.
-For example, China operates the world’s largest camera network with over 700 million cameras, many using facial recognition AI.
-And the US is also using Predictive policing AI.
+AI is also used for Mass Surveillance since it can identify people, track movement, or detect behavioral anomalies in real time.

 ***[slide 8]***